Youth Hostels Association of India: Alcohol

 The consumption of alcohol on hostel premises has never been allowed since the inception.

 Schools

 Groups of children aged 11–18 are welcome at hostels as long as they were under the supervision of a responsible leader.
 All bookings had to be made in advance.
 Apart from price no other concession was made to these groups.
 As such a large proportion of YHAI business involves children it has a very stringent child protection policy and all staff and volunteers have to have checks conducted before they can work for YHAI.

 YHAI today

 YHAI is a member of Hostelling International, an international federation of hostel associations.
-Due to its work in various fields, e.g. youth activity, the environment, education, it work in partnership with a wide variety of other organisations both within the voluntary sector, national government and local government.
+Due to its work in various fields, e.g. youth activity, the environment, education, it work in partnership with a wide variety of other organizations both within the voluntary sector, national government and local government.